 - How to download apps larger than 200MB over cellular data on iPhone

-- How to check data usage on iPhone
+- How to reset Network Settings on iPhone